GLOBAL MARKETS-Wall Street surges on jobs data, global equity markets regain ground | Business

 GLOBAL MARKETS-Wall Street surges on jobs data, global equity markets regain ground

-Wall Street and a gauge of global equity markets on Friday recovered from earlier losses as investors took stock of a report that showed faster-than-expected U.S. jobs growth but which had previously stoked inflation concerns.
-Trading was frantic across the globe, as Asian markets dropped overnight while MSCI's all-country index was on its longest losing streak in six months before clawing back.
+Wall Street and a gauge of global equity markets rose on Friday as investors cheered signs of economic strength in a report that showed faster-than-expected U.S. jobs growth, data that initially stoked inflation concerns.
+The session was marked by frantic trading across the globe.
+Asian markets dropped overnight.
+MSCI's all-country index was on its longest losing streak in six months before clawing back.

-All three main indexes bounced back from early losses.
-Investors have been spooked this week as rising interest rates offset optimism about an economic rebound.
-Microsoft rallied 2.2%, boosting the S&P 500 more than any other stock.
+All Wall Street's main indexes closed higher, bouncing back from early losses.
+Investors were spooked this week by rising interest rates, which offset optimism about an economic rebound.
+Microsoft rallied 2.2%, the biggest boost for the S&P 500.

-The U.S. economy created more jobs than expected in February new COVID-19 cases fell and additional pandemic relief money from the government boosted hiring at restaurants, putting the labor market recovery on firmer footing.
-Still, it will probably take several years for the economy to heal from the deep scars inflicted by the pandemic, now in its second year.
+The U.S. economy created more jobs than expected in February as new COVID-19 cases fell and additional pandemic relief money boosted hiring at restaurants, putting the labor market recovery on firmer footing.
+Still, it will probably take several years for the economy to heal from deep scars inflicted by the pandemic, now in its second year.

-The British pound lost ground against a resurgent dollar on Friday, as currency traders took some risk off the table amid rising U.S. bond yields.
-Sterling fell to a three-week low against the dollar, briefly dropping below $1.38.
-It was last down 0.45% at $1.3832.
+The market remained volatile as it was on Thursday when Federal Reserve Chairman Jerome Powell showed little alarm about a rise in bond yields.
+Top Federal Reserve officials backed that message. "(W)e are not seeing much movement in real yields" but rather an increase in what bond investors are demanding, Minneapolis Federal Reserve Bank President Neel Kashkari noted.

-The dollar's strength also hit gold prices, which sank to a nine-month low as investors sold the precious metal to reduce the opportunity cost of holding the non-yielding asset.
-Spot gold added 0.1% to $1,698.61 an ounce.
-U.S. gold futures gained 0.02% to $1,698.00 an ounce.
-Earlier, spot gold was at $1,697 per ounce, trading below $1,700 for the first time since June 2020.
+The strong dollar sank gold prices to a nine-month low as investors sold the precious metal to reduce the opportunity cost of holding the non-yielding asset.
+Spot gold added 0.1% to $1,698.93 an ounce.
+U.S. gold futures fell 0.22% to $1,696.50 an ounce.
+Earlier, spot gold was at $1,697 per ounce, dipping below $1,700 for the first time since June 2020.

-Oil prices jumped after the Organization of the Petroleum Exporting Countries and its allies agreed to mostly maintain their supply cuts in April as they await a more solid recovery in demand from the COVID-19 pandemic.
-U.S. crude recently rose 3.48% to $66.05 per barrel and Brent was at $69.31, up 3.85% on the day.
+Oil prices jumped after the Organization of the Petroleum Exporting Countries and its allies agreed to mostly maintain supply cuts in April.
+U.S. crude recently rose 3.85% to $66.29 per barrel and Brent was at $69.60, up 4.29% on the day.

-India, the world's third-biggest oil importer and consumer, on Friday said the decision by major producers to extend output cuts as prices move higher could threaten the consumption led-recovery in some countries.
+India, the world's third-biggest oil importer and consumer, said the decision by major producers to extend output cuts could threaten the recovery in some countries.
 "The decision by OPEC+ has saddened us.
 It is not good news for India, China, Japan, Korea and other consuming nations," India's Minister for Petroleum and Natural Gas Dharmendra Pradhan told Reuters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)